 It also costs much less to discover and fix a problem earlier.
 If the cost of fixing a problem during the coding stage is “x,” then the cost of fixing a problem in the system testing phase is around 40x, according to the Capers Jones analysis.ii

-If that bug makes it all the way until deployment?
+If that bug makes it all the way to deployment?
 It might cost 600x to fix it.

 When an organization embraces a Shift Left approach, problems and hurdles get addressed earlier.
 Underappreciated advantages of shifting left include reduced risk, increased communication, and reduced human errors.
 By giving employees the ability to address issues earlier, there are fewer surprises, which means a better product or service and happier business partners.